-The finest EPDM granules combined with the best polyurethane resins ensures your pool surround will remain bright and non-slip.
+The finest EPDM granules combined with the best PU / polyurethane resins ensures your pool surround will remain bright and non-slip.
 A impact absorbent surface, ideal for small children.

 It is a porous product, and this finer blend gives a smoother more compressed aesthetically pleasing surface finish.
 It can be used both indoors and outdoors, vertically and horizontally.

 Rubbaflex fg is available in a number of colours and can be blended together to give an infinite number of unique colour combinations.